ekaterinailin/AltaiPony/paper.md

  To estimate their values and uncertainties for a given sample of flares, `AltaiPony` provides the analysis class `FFD`.
-It includes a fully Bayesian framework [@wheatland2004] that combines the power law nature of FFDs, and the exponential flare waiting times to predict flare frequencies, and uses emcee [@emcee2013] to sample from the posterior distribution using the Markov Chain Monte Carlo method.
+It includes a fully Bayesian framework [@wheatland2004] that combines the power law nature of FFDs, and the exponential flare waiting times to predict flare frequencies, and uses `emcee` [@emcee2013] to sample from the posterior distribution using the Markov Chain Monte Carlo method.
 As a fast alternative, we also implemented a modified maximum likelihood estimator [@maschberger2009] for $\alpha$, and a least-squares fit to $\beta$ with bootstrapped uncertainties.

 # Other Software

-Other software packages for flare science in the field offer alternative methods, as well as complementing functions. `Appaloosa` [@davenport2016] was designed with Kepler light curves in mind, and is this software's predecessor as many of its functions, such as the empirical flare model `aflare`, have been ingested into `AltaiPony`. `stella` [@stella2020] uses Convolutional Neural Networks to detect flares along with their detection probabilities in TESS light curves, and `allesfitter` [@allesfitter] offers a Bayesian framework to fit multiple features of stellar variability at once, including flares.
+Other software packages for flare science in the field offer alternative methods, as well as complementing functions. `Appaloosa` [@davenport2016] was designed with Kepler light curves in mind. `Appaloosa` is this software's predecessor as many of its functions, such as the empirical flare model `aflare`, have been ingested into `AltaiPony`. `stella` [@stella2020] uses Convolutional Neural Networks to detect flares along with their detection probabilities in TESS light curves, and `allesfitter` [@allesfitter2019] offers a Bayesian framework to fit multiple features of stellar variability at once, including flares.

 # Applications

-`AltaiPony` has already been used in peer-reviewed publications.
-The software was used to study flaring activity as a function of stellar age, mass, and rotation in K2 open cluster members [@ilin2019; @ilin2020], and TESS light curves of ultrafast rotating M dwarfs [@ramsay2020], and remains under active development.
+`AltaiPony` has already been used in peer-reviewed publications to study flaring activity as a function of stellar age, mass, and rotation in K2 open cluster members [@ilin2019; @ilin2020], and TESS light curves of ultrafast rotating M dwarfs [@ramsay2020].
+The software remains under active development.

 # Acknowledgements